NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 ## A real database

-Up until this point.
-The database was a literal JavaScript array.
+Up until this point, the database was a literal JavaScript array.
 That's neat, but far from optimal.
-Aside from the scaling issues.
-Every change made would disappear after a while, once the serverless-function shuts down.
+Aside from the scaling issues, every change made would disappear after a while, once the serverless-function shuts down.

 Keeping a database working, let alone working _efficiently_ is a LOT of work.
 Not having much knowledge in the realm of databases and [DevOps](https://en.wikipedia.org/wiki/DevOps) complicates this even further.